 Barley health benefits are many.
 However, before we get into them, let’s learn more about this grain.
 Although it has been cultivated since the remotest of times, barley has always been considered a poor relation to wheat.
-Developing countries, particularly on the Asian continent, take full advantage of it for food, often mixing it with rice.
+Developing countries, particularly in Asia, take full advantage of it for food, often mixing it with rice.
 In more affluent countries, however, more than half of the barley production is used for animal feed.
 Most of the other half is used to make malt, beer, and whiskey.
 A small portion is used to feed humans.

 Experts foresee an increase in the world’s population without a corresponding increase in food resources.
 This means that many tons of barley must be used to feed humans rather than feeding livestock for meat.
 When this happens, human health will be better for it.